 The UK legal market has an extensive history of being open and welcoming to international law firms.
 Today there are more than 200 foreign law firms based in the UK from over 40 jurisdictions.
-US firms have a particularly established presence in the UK, around 100 are based in the country, and London is the main European hub for most of them.
-Initially US firms based in London tended to focus on helping European clients to access the US market, and US clients access the European market, however, now around half of the foreign firms in the UK offer a full-service English law capability.
+US firms have a particularly established presence in the UK, around 100 have offices in the country, and London is the main European hub for most of them.
+Initially, US firms based in London tended to focus on helping European clients to access the US market, and US clients access the European market, however, now around half of the foreign firms in the UK offer a full-service English law capability.
 Many of these firms derive a considerable percentage of their revenue from their offices in London.
-The largest non-UK firms ranked by London fee-earners on this list include Baker McKenzie, Bryan Cave Leighton Paisner and Latham & Watkins (Figure 6).21
+The largest non-UK firms ranked by London fee-earners on this list include Latham & Watkins, Baker McKenzie and White & Case (Figure 7).26